ABOUT US

 WHAT TO TELL THE POLICE

-3. Give information about where the suspects lives or works if known to you.
+3. Give information about where the suspect lives or works, if known to you.

 5. Tell the police if you feel you are in imminent danger.